Northeastern Deadline: 11/30/2016

 The awards will be made on the basis of merit to those who have outstanding potential (demonstrated by a history of academic achievement) and intend to pursue careers in mathematics, the natural sciences, or engineering.
 To be considered, a student must be nominated by Northeastern University.

-Interested students should contact the Fellowship Office for a Goldwater Scholarship Application Booklet and Request for Reference forms.
+Interested students should contact the Office of Undergraduate Research and Fellowships for a Goldwater Scholarship Application Booklet and Request for Reference forms.

 - a description of an issue or problem in the field

-- a description of an aspect of the research in which the student would be involved
+- a description of the student’s contribution to the work an aspect of the research in which the student would be involved

-- an explanation of the relevance of the issue or problem to the student as a mathematician, scientist, or engineer.
+- a discussion of research outcomes, including future research borne of this investigation, as well as the relevance of the issue or problem to the student as a mathematician, scientist, or engineer.

 - Three letters of recommendation from faculty.
-Two letters should be from faculty members who can discuss your potential for a career in mathematics, the natural sciences, or engineering.
-At least one of these must be a faculty member in the your field of study.
+Please do not solicit letters of reference until your pre-application form has been approved by our Office of Undergraduate Research and Fellowship.
+Please be sure to use our Request for Reference form.
+Two letters should be from tenured or tenure-track faculty members who can discuss your potential for a career in mathematics, the natural sciences, or engineering.
+At least one of these must be a faculty member in your field of study.
 A third letter should be from another individual/faculty member who can attest your potential as a researcher.
 If you have been involved in research, one recommendation must be from the individual who supervised your work.
-Contact Dr. Jonna Iacono for a Request for Reference form.
-DO NOT register your referees online.
-Once you register them on the online application, you will not be able to change your referees nor will your they be easily able to make any changes to their letters for the national deadline.
+Contact the Office of Undergraduate Research and Fellowships (URF@Northeastern.edu) for a Request for Reference form.

 - An official Northeastern University Transcript and any transcripts from other institutions you have attended.
-Northeastern transcripts can be ordered through the Office of Registrar at 120 Hayden Hall or through the myNEU Web Portal.
-Send transcripts to Jonna Iacono, Director, Office of Fellowships at 411 Richards Hall.
+Northeastern transcripts can be ordered through the Office of Registrar or through the myNEU Web Portal.
+These materials should be forwarded by mail directly to the Office of Undergraduate Research and

 After the internal evaluation, selected candidates finalize their applications.
 These applications are then forwarded to the national competition.